ahmadsultani/ahmadsultani/README.md

-"A person who pursue clean and neat code, also an efficiency seeker".
+"Always craving for clean code, also an efficiency seeker"

 I'm into mobile and web development, interested in machine learning.

 How to reach me: